Types of Cloth Diapers

-AI2 cloth diapers are similar to AIOs except that the soaker in an AI2 is separate from the diaper body.
-Usually AI2 soaker is snapped to the diaper body, but it may be laid or sewn in also.
+AI2 cloth diapers are similar to AIOs except that the soaker in an AI2 is not sewn to the the diaper body.
+Usually AI2 soaker is snapped in, but it may be laid in also.
 AI2s do not need a cover because the diaper body has a waterproof outer layer.
 One advantage to AI2 cloth diapers is that the body and soaker separate for thorough cleaning and quick drying.
 Another advantage is that the soaker can be replaced if it wears out before the diaper body.

 Contours - Contour Diapers

 Contour diapers are hourglass shaped but do not have elastic in the leg or waist areas.
 They are very similar to prefold cloth diapers, but are easier to use because they do not need to be folded.
 Contour cloth diapers do not have attached closures so they must be fastened with a snappi or diaper pins.
 Contour cloth diapers do not have a waterproof layer so you will need a cover, unless you plan to let your child go coverless.